tim-richter/spinne/README.md

 Spinne
 </h1>
 <p align="center">
-Spins a web of components and analyzes prop usage, adoption etc
+Spins a web of components and analyzes component/prop usage in your react project
 <p>

 ## Installation

+Spinne is a command line tool written in rust, so you need to have rust/cargo installed.

 ```bash
 cargo install spinne